DeveloperClyde246/Google-Hackathon-AI-Interview/README.md

 # GoogleHackathonAI-Interview
-google hackathon ai interview

 To run:
 1. Download all the files
-2. change the video path in ipynb into the video path
+2. Change the file path in jupyter notebook into destination file path
-3. run
+3. Run All